ryan-micthell-williams/DecoderRing/README.md

 <!-- Heading -->
 # Decoder Ring
-## This app is designed to decode encrypted messages that utilize the Caesar Shift, Polybius Square or the Substitution Cipher.
+## This app is designed to decode encrypted messages that utilize the Caesar Shift, Polybius Square or Substitution Cipher.
 <!-- Hoizontal line -->
 ___
 <!-- Image -->